open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

-Figure 9.
+Figure 10.
 Example of an OVON _utterance_ event.

-Figure 9 shows the structure of an event with the _eventType_ of _utterance_.
+Figure 10 shows the structure of an event with the _eventType_ of _utterance_.
 This object contains just one mandatory parameter with the key-name _dialogEvent_.
 The _to_ parameter is optional and can be used to designate that the utterance is directed to a certain participant in the conversation.
 This can be thought of as the equivalent of catching someone's eye during a round table conversation.

 OVON events of this type are sent whenever a user or an assistant takes a dialog act.
 The value of the _dialogEvent_ dictionary key must contain a valid dialog event object as specified in [Interoperable Dialog Event Object Specification Version 1.0](https://docs.google.com/document/d/1ld0tbGhQEOcZ4toCi0R4AEIWlIET8PgF1b-xKhtwsm0/edit?userstoinvite=jim42%40larson-tech.com&sharingaction=manageaccess&role=writer#bookmark=id.mnvmxlp2vaay ).
-Figure 9 shows the structure of an event with the eventType of utterance.
-This object contains just one parameter with the key-name dialogEvent.

 OVON events of this type are sent whenever a user or an assistant takes a dialog act.
 The value of the dialogEvent dictionary key must contain a valid dialog event object as specified in Interoperable Dialog Event Object Specification Version 1.0.